-The daily emissions from the printing plant manufacturing equipment is compared to the BACT trigger threshold in the below table.
+The daily emissions from the flexographic printing operation is compared to the BACT trigger threshold in the below table.
 Only VOC's are emitted by the proposed equipment.

 New Emissions Unit BACT Applicability

-Pollutant Pollutant Daily BACT Threshold SSPE2 BACT Triggered?
+Pollutant Daily Emissions (lb/day) BACT Threshold (lb/day) SSPE2 (lb/yr) BACT Triggered?

-VOC 2.8 > 2.0 n/a Yes
+VOC 4.9 > 2.0 n/a Yes